Say Cheese! | Dentist in Sioux City

 Are all cheeses the same?

 No, some cheeses are healthier for your family than others.
 To get the greatest benefit from your child’s cheese intake, stick with real cheese varieties, rather than processed cheeses.
 American cheese, cheese dips, and pre-packaged cheese products, such as those found in jars or spray cans, have added sugars to enhance their flavor.
-Our dentist in 51104 agrees that these sugars can be harmful to teeth, rather than protecting them.
+These sugars can be harmful to teeth, rather than protecting them.
 In addition, these types of cheese products contain a significantly reduced amount of actual cheese content.
 These processed cheeses can even wear down tooth enamel, increasing risk of decay.

 What kinds of cheese should I give my child?